JohnyP36/YT-Nonstop/.github/CONTRIBUTING.md

  1. Put in the title box `A:` if something is added, `C` for changing something and an `R` for removing something.
  2. Put here after the file name of the file you changed
  3. At the end put the issue number if appliable.
-So `C: js/background.js fix #74` or `R: manifest.json #75`.
+So `C: js/background.js fix #74` or `R: manifest.json fix #75`.
 The issue itself will contains all the details.